 The issue is that we are biologically programmed to crave intimate relationships.
 And when we want a loving relationship and we don’t have one, feelings of loneliness are our brains’ natural response.
 To expect to stop lonely feelings would be like expecting not to feel hungry when we are fasting.

 One book, however, offers some realistic advice about loneliness.
-In How to Be Single and Happy: Science-Based Strategies for Keeping Your Sanity While Looking for a Soul Mate, Jennifer Taitz suggests that we may not be able to stop feeling lonely, but we can lessen the impact that loneliness has on us and we can find happiness in being single.
+In How to Be Single and Happy: Science-Based Strategies for Keeping Your Sanity While Looking for a Soul Mate, Jennifer Taitz suggests that we may not be able to stop feeling lonely, but we can lessen the impact that loneliness has on us, and we can find happiness in being single.

 In the first article of the Prime Women Loneliness series, I describe how loneliness in small doses is useful because it motivates us to forge meaningful connections with others.
 But prolonged loneliness can be counterproductive because it triggers our fear response.
 When the fear response kicks in, it triggers self-doubt and hypersensitivity to any signs of rejection.
 With the disappointment that often accompanies dating, we may begin to feel powerless, leading to a sense of hopelessness about ever finding someone.

 Taitz’s book draws on the premise of Buddhism (and therapies such as CBT, ACT, and Mindfulness) that pain does not equal suffering.
-Loneliness may be painful but wishing life was different and worrying that we will always be alone is what makes us suffer.
+Loneliness may be painful, but wishing life was different and worrying that we will always be alone makes us suffer.
 We may not be able to stop the loneliness, but we can address the other self-defeating thoughts, feelings, and beliefs triggered by the fear response that loneliness provokes.
 Here is how.

 Our fear response makes us more prone to rumination or fixating on a particular thought or belief.
 As Taitz points out, rumination can be so subtle that we often don’t notice we are doing it.
 And it is portable, so we can do it anywhere.